British Journal of Clinical Pharmacology

 - Preprints of relevant unpublished papers.

-Figures and tales must be submitted as separate files, and guidence on preparing artwork can be found here.
+Figures and tables must be submitted as separate files, and guidance on preparing artwork can be found here.
 The following formats are accepted: gif, jpg, bmp, tif, pic (figures) and as word and excel files (tables).
 Pdf and ppt files are not accepted.

 The main text file must contain the title page, summary, text, references, and figure legends.

 Manuscripts in rtf format should not contain word processor styles (for example bold, italics, justification).

 For more information about the online submission system, please read the detailed instructions at http://mc.manuscriptcentral.com/bcp Author Centre or email the Editorial Assistant at BJCPedoffice@wiley.com.

 Authors may find the following resource useful http://www.mpip-initiative.org/mpip-authorship-activities/authors-submission-toolkit.